-Even if it does not allow you to make calls, the Garmin inReach technology is still a tool that offers many possibilities that allow you to communicate wherever you are in the world.
+Even if it does not allow you to make calls, the Garmin inReach technology is still a tool that offers many possibilities that will enable you to communicate wherever you are in the world.

-This gives you the ability to communicate by satellite to not only send and receive SMS, but also to exchange messages with all mobile numbers and email addresses.
+It allows you to communicate by satellite to send and receive SMS and exchange messages with all mobile numbers and email addresses.
 Connected to the GEOS worldwide search and rescue coordination center, this device allows you to send an interactive SOS message.

-Being also a handheld GPS, the Garmin inReach SE+ and Explorer+ series are a valuable tool to avoid getting lost in your outdoor adventures.
+As they are also handheld GPS, the Garmin inReach SE+ and Explorer+ series are valuable tools to avoid getting lost in your outdoor adventures.

-Similarly, a connection with other inReach devices within range allows interaction with them.
-From the free Earthmate application installed on a compatible mobile device, you will access downloadable maps after pairing.
+Similarly, a connection with other inReach devices within a range allows interaction.
+After pairing them from the free Earthmate application installed on a compatible mobile device, you will access downloadable maps.
 There are many other options available to you.

 Why use a handheld GPS for hiking?

 A handheld hiking GPS can display your position on the screen, record your route, follow a trail, head to a specific location or follow a path on the map.